Theoretical interpretation of the $\Xi(1620)$ and $\Xi(1690)$ resonances seen in $\Xi_c^+ \to \Xi^- \pi^+ \pi^+$ decay: ACKNOWLEDGEMENT

 \section{ACKNOWLEDGEMENT}

-This work is partly supported by the National Natural Science Foundation of China under Grant No. 11975083, and by the Central Government Guidance Funds for Local Scientific and Technological Development, China (No. Guike ZY22096024).
-This work is also partly supported by the Spanish Ministerio de Economia y Competitividad and European FEDER funds under Contracts No. FIS2017- 84038-C2-1-P B and No. FIS2017-84038-C2-2-P B, and the Generalitat Valenciana in the program Prometeo II-2014/068, and the project Severo Ochoa of IFIC, SEV-2014-0398.
+This work is partly supported by the National Natural Science Foundation of China under Grant No. 11975083 and No. 12365019, and by the Central Government Guidance Funds for Local Scientific and Technological Development, China (No. Guike ZY22096024).
+This work is also partly supported by the Spanish Ministerio de Economia y Competitividad (MINECO) and European FEDER funds under Contracts No. FIS2017-84038-C2-1-P B, PID2020-112777GB-I00, and by Generalitat Valenciana under contract PROMETEO/2020/023.
+This project has received funding from the European Union Horizon 2020 research and innovation programme under the program H2020-INFRAIA-2018-1, grant agreement No. 824093 of the STRONG-2020 project.